 HOW DO WE ARRANGE A BAPTISM?

 Our usual time to meet those who want to arrange a Baptism is during Vestry Hour at the St Nicholas’ Centre (70 Church Road, next door to the St Nicholas’ Church).
+Vestry Hour usually happens on the third Thursday of the month from 7pm, except in August and December.
 You don’t need to make an appointment, just call in.
 At this first meeting we will discuss baptism briefly and check that your child is eligible to be baptised in the parish.
-We will also discuss available dates at St Nicholas’ and St Mary’s and you will be invited to attend a one hour Baptism preparation evening with other families.
+We will also discuss available dates at St Nicholas’ and St Mary’s and you will be invited to attend a short Baptism preparation evening with other families.
 We will do our best to find a convenient date from those we have available.
 You will need to fill in an application form at that time.

 If Thursday evenings are difficult, please contact us to make alternative arrangements.
 Please note that on some occasions, e.g. during school holidays and around Christmas or Easter, we may not be open.
 Please ring the parish office to check